 Where I live in Virginia, our ponds only ice over every three or four years, and the ice doesn’t get thick enough to be safe.
 I have stopped a handful of times to call neighborhood tweens off thin ice.
 Yes, I’m that kind of neighbor.

-Eleven year olds don’t have experience with freezing ponds, and they don’t remember instruction from a few winters ago about the possibility of falling through, or at that point, they might have only been out and about with an adult.
+Eleven-year-olds don’t have experience with freezing ponds, and they don’t remember instructions from a few winters ago about the possibility of falling through, or at that point, they might have only been out and about with an adult.
 Walking out on a barely frozen pond is so tempting!
-Sometimes the water is so much deeper under the ice than they realize, and they are wearing heavy winter clothing that would bog them down in water.
+Sometimes, the water is so much deeper under the ice than they realize, and they are wearing heavy winter clothing that would bog them down in water.

 We also have powerful riptides in some of the waters off the East Coast.
 Our family members (all adults now!) still review what to do if we are swimming at an ocean beach and get carried out by a rip.
 Learning to identify the signs of a rip current (and always obeying red flags on the beach) and what to do if caught in one can save lives.